bcgov/AppAssessment/README.md

 ```

 \<License Plate\> must be replaced by the **_six character_** license plate information for your application.
 Do not include the -tools or -prod information.
  \<Cluster Name\> must be the user-friendly name of the cluster, like "Kamloops-Silver". **_Please note that at the moment cluster names with spaces are not supported_**.
-This is an issue with how the paramters are read by the python script, and it should be fixed soon.
+This is an issue with how the paramters are read by the python script, and hopefully will be fixed soon.
 For now, please use dashes.

 You should then see the components deployed on the Topology map.